ovidon83/getyourtester/README.md

    - Identifies affected modules and dependencies
    - Analyzes existing test coverage and gaps
    - Recommends best practices and improvements

+### Production Readiness Scoring

+Ovi uses a business-focused scoring system (1-10) to assess release readiness:

+- **🚀 9-10: Ship It!** - No critical issues, ready for production
+- **✅ 7-8: Ship with Monitoring** - Minor issues, can be monitored and fixed quickly
+- **⚠️ 5-6: Needs More Testing** - Potential issues affecting some users
+- **❌ 3-4: Block Release** - Issues that could significantly impact customer experience
+- **🚨 1-2: Critical Block** - Critical bugs that will definitely affect customers

+The scoring considers business impact, customer happiness, and technical quality from a Founder/PM/QA perspective.

 ### Example Output